North Carolina Court Records

 If you choose to pay your ticket, it may be considered the equivalent of pleading guilty to the citation.
 You have consented to accept responsibility for the violation and agreed to all associated penalties, including all fines, fees, and surcharges arising from this plea.
 You have also consented to waive your right to challenge the ticket in court.

-- If a court appearance is not mandated, the ticket can be paid in person at the office of the court clerk, via mail and online.
-If you choose this route, the ticket citation, your driver’s license, and proof of insurance will be required (no matter the chosen mode of payment).
+- If a court appearance is not mandated, the ticket can be paid in person at the court clerk's office, via mail, or online.
+If you choose this route, the ticket citation, your driver's license, and proof of insurance will be required (no matter the chosen mode of payment).
 Different courts may require other forms of payment, so verification with the particular court should be made beforehand.

 Contesting a Traffic Ticket in North Carolina

-If you choose to contest the ticket, this may be considered the same as choosing to plead NOT GUILTY to the citation.
+If you contest the ticket, this may be the same as pleading NOT GUILTY to the citation.

-- You will be required to make a court appearance on the designated date and time for the arraignment to enter your plea.
-After entering your plea, a date for your trial will be set, of which you must appear or risk being found GUILTY in your absence.
-If this happens, then you are liable for all penalties and court charges.
+- To enter your plea, you must appear on the designated date and time for the arraignment.
+After entering your plea, a date for your trial will be set, at which you must appear or risk being found GUILTY in your absence.
+If this happens, you are liable for all penalties and court charges.

 - You will have to prepare your defense and should consider professional representation.